BlackPythonDevs/blackpythondevs/how_to/join_leadership_council.md

 * You must be a recognized leader in any local or online Python community.
 * You must be a member of Black Python Devs.
 * You must be nominated by at least one leader of the Black Python Devs community.
-* You must be voted for by a simple majority of the existing [Leadership Council](https://github.com/BlackPythonDevs/blackpythondevs/blob/main/roles/leadership-councilmembers.md) members.
+* Your joining must not be blocked by an existing [Leadership Council](https://github.com/BlackPythonDevs/blackpythondevs/blob/main/roles/leadership-councilmembers.md) member.